vgenisel/Assessing-the-accuracy-of-a-gut-microbiota-modelling-tool/README.md

-This repository contains data and code to:
+This repository contains data and code (in Python) to:

 1) Create in silico media to replicate the feeding patterns of weaning infants (folder media)

-3) Simulate in silico the effect of the designed media on the production of SCFA by the gut microbiota of weaning infants using the MICOM model (folder simulations)
+2) Simulate in silico the effect of the designed media on the production of SCFA by the gut microbiota of weaning infants using the MICOM model (folder simulations)

-5) Compare predicted outcomes with experimental data from a faecal fermentation study (folder analyses)
+3) Compare predicted outcomes with experimental data from a faecal fermentation study (folder analyses)

+Steps 1 and 2 require previous installation of the MICOM model

 Please cite: